 The Self-Determination Theory of Student Persistence

 Using student motivation as the research driver, Kuan-Chung Chen and Syh-Jong Jang applied the theory of self-determination to persistence in online and distance learning.
-The underpinning of the self-determination theory — which has found its way into politics, religion, healthcare, and similarly influential parts of society — is that individuals have three basic needs: autonomy, competency, and relatedness.
-When these needs are satisfied, When these needs are satisfied, we experience a heightened sense of self and increased protential for personal growth.
-It is not hard, then, to see how this might be adapted to online persistence.
+The underpinning of the self-determination theory — which has found its way into politics, religion, healthcare and similarly influential parts of society — is that individuals have three basic needs: autonomy, competence and relatedness.
+When these needs are satisfied, we experience a heightened sense of self and increased potential for personal growth.
+It is not hard, then, to see how this might be adapted to online student persistence.

 Figure 5: The Hypothesized Model of Self-Determination Theory (Chen & Jang 2010)

-The charts that follow deliver a high-level view of the most common persistence categories and influencers from the major models.
+The categories that follow deliver a high-level view of the four most common persistence factors and influencers from the major models.